VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vassiliki
 they also call me Vasso or Vassy.

 🌈 I am master's student in University of Sorbonne Paris Nord for Digital Creation and a Computer Science student in school 42 Paris.
-My goal is to develop my coding and design skills for the best user experience, willing to contribute for a sustainable impact.
+My goal is to continuously develop my coding and design skills for the best user experience, willing to contribute for a sustainable impact.
 Yes I am a dreamer, but I'm not the only one..😉

-✨ You can see some of my work here, or by visiting my [portfolio](https://vdor.me).
+✨ You can see some of my work here, or by visiting my [portfolio](https://vassod.github.io).

 🎨 I love creating content that is functional and aesthetically pleasing towards the best user experience.